Arizona woman arrested, accused of poisoning Air Force husband’s coffee

 In Tucson, Roby took the camera footage to the police, where investigators indicated the video was not clear enough to show what was being poured into the coffee.

-So, Melody’s husband purchased additional cameras disguised as fire alarms and set them up near the laundry room, coffee pot and walkway in between.
+So, Roby purchased additional cameras disguised as fire alarms and set them up near the laundry room, coffee pot and walkway in between.

 The documents state Roby recorded multiple videos over several days showing Melody taking bleach, pouring it into a container, and then walking over and pouring it into the coffee maker.